moonkev/cs421-project/README.md

 (`return` in Haskell) definition and a `flatMap` function to act as the bind definition.
 Similar to the map function, flatMap carries the signature `M[A] => (A => M[B]) => M[B]`.
-To demonstrate what a simple trait may look like enforcing flatMap, we present the following (omitting the unit definition here as this is implemented via a special constructor like syntactic sugar)
+To demonstrate what a simple trait may look like enforcing flatMap, we present the following (omitting the unit definition here as this is implemented via a special constructor like syntactic sugar):
-\

 ```scala
 trait Monad[A] {
   def flatMap[B](f: A => Monad[B]): Monad[B]
 }
 ```
-\

 The above is enforcing via the inheritance usage of a trait.
-If we wanted to define a type class using a trait we would have defined it something like
+If we wanted to define a type class using a trait we would have defined it something like:
-\

 ```scala
 trait Monad[M[A]] {
   def flatMap[B](m: M[A], f: A => M[B]): M[B]
 }
 ```
-\

 While explicit type classes do not exist for functor or monad, implementing the aforementioned map and flatMap provide the ability to use the functor or monad in a for comprehension.
-When sequencing a single functor, of the form
+When sequencing a single functor, of the form:
-\

 ```scala
 for (element <- functor) yield ???
 ```
-\

 the map function will be used, and the above can be thought more of as a list comprehension in Haskell.
-However, when sequencing over multiple monads, taking on the form
+However, when sequencing over multiple monads, taking on the form:
-\

 ```scala
 for {
   element1 <- monad1
   element2 <- monad2
 } yield ???
 ```
-\

 the flatMap function will be used, and the above now functions more like the `do` notation of Haskell.
 It is worth noting, functor only objects do not support multi-sequencing due to the lack of a flatMap function.
 Scala has many monads out of the box, including a few of the most popular ones of Haskell - List, Either and Maybe (called Option in Scala).
 The main concern of this paper is to cover material in the context of concurrent programming, so let's review two important monads scala provides to help facilitate this.
-\

 Try Monad
 ---------